 The other part of the programme providing a great level of flexibility is the individual project, which can be research related, entrepreneurial, involve industry partners or follow the student's own interests.
-The department has close links with industry partners, is an active contributor to both the Leicester Innovation Hub and the Space Park development, and is research active in all areas covered by the programmes.
+The department has close links with industry partners, is an active contributor to a range of collaborative R&D projects and the Leicester Space Park, and is research active in all areas covered by the programmes.
 Students benefit from these links and activities both in their projects and through special lectures, tutorials and discussions with national and international collaborators.